wp-plugins/links-auto-replacer/README.txt

 3. The auto replacement of the keywords in the post.

 == Changelog ==

+= 1.2.1 =
+* Add "Disable Auto Links" meta box to the pages.

 = 1.2.0 =
 * User Interface fixes.